eonian-core/lending/README.md

-# Mendi Finance - Lending Protocol
+# Eonian Lending Protocol

-A Compound Fork.
+A Compound v2 Fork based on Mendi Finance, with additional security patches.